 How To Make Hershey Kiss Cookies

-These are lovely, easy, and versatile cookies.
-They end up looking like a decadent cookie that took a long time to make, but the beauty is that it only takes a few minutes to throw these together.
+These are lovely and easy cookies.
+They look decadent but the beauty is that it only takes a few minutes to throw these together.

 - Combine all the dry ingredients including cocoa.